cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 This will acquire position, normal and tangent data, all after vertex skinning.<br>
 Other vertex data (uv, color, etc.) can be declared directly.

-To support dynamic batching, use `CCGetWorldMatrix`:
+To support dynamic instancing & batching, use `CCGetWorldMatrix`:
 ```glsl
 #include <cc-local-batch>